librenms/librenms/doc/General/Contributing.md

 Contributor Agreement
 ---------------------

-By contributing code to LibreNMS (whether by a github pull request, or by any other means), you assert that:
+By contributing code to LibreNMS (whether by a GitHub pull request, or by any other means), you assert that:

 - You have the rights to include the code, either as its original author,